 Instruction to Editor: Please modify the second note in this subclause as follows:

 NOTE 1—This is a rule for the TXOP holder.
 A TXOP responder need not be aware of the TXOP limit nor of when the TXOP was started.
-NOTE 2—This rule prevents the use of RD when the TXOP limit is 0.
+NOTE 2—This rule prevents the use of RD, SF, and TXOP Sharing when the TXOP limit is 0.

 Obtaining an EDCA TXOP